Print (pwd), Change (cd), List (ls), Make (mkdir) Directory

 ls -R

-lists the contents of directories recursively, which means the subdirectories, sub-subdirectories, and so on at each level are listed.
+lists the contents of directories recursively, which means all subdirectories at each level are listed.
 The commandls -t

 lists things by time of last change, with most recently changed files or directories first.- In what order does